 In truth, I hoped that I could almost fool myself into making something happen at last, by not giving myself the opportunity to hesitate.
 Like any high-wire walker, I’d be OK if I didn’t look down… So I’d said, “Yes, I will do that, I’ll be there!”

-But right now, still lying in bed in the dark, back stiff from too much sitting, eyes sore from late-night screen time, and mouth sour from an over-rich dinner, I saw how over optimistic I’d been.
-How likely was I to ever set foot in a gym, let alone submit myself to the one-on-one scrutiny of a personal trainer?
+But right now, lying in bed in the dark, back stiff from too much sitting, eyes sore from late-night screen time, and mouth sour from an over-rich dinner, I saw how over optimistic I’d been.
+How likely was I to set foot in a gym, let alone submit myself to the one-on-one scrutiny of a personal trainer?
 Duh!

 The problem that now faced me, however, wasn’t an overwhelming fear of discomfort or embarrassment.
 Rather, it was the thought of breaking a promise.
 The trainer would be there waiting for me, so how could I not deliver on the deal?